Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Introduction

-From the Thermodynamical Formalism, the answer for the first question is known to be affirmative for all distance expanding maps in a compact metric space $X$ and all continuous potentials (see \cite{ruelle2004thermodynamic,PrzyUrb10}).
-Moreover, inspired by the definition of SRB-like measure given in \cite{CatsEnrich2011} which always exists for all continuous transformations on a compact metric space, we have an answer to the second question.
+From the Thermodynamical Formalism, the answer for the first question is known to be affirmative for distance expanding maps in a compact metric space $X$ and all continuous potentials (see \cite{ruelle2004thermodynamic,PrzyUrb10}).
+Moreover, inspired by the definition of SRB-like measure given in \cite{CatsEnrich2011}, which always exists for all continuous transformations on a compact metric space, we have an answer to the second question.
 That is, given a reference measure $\nu$, there always exist weak-$\nu$-SRB-like and $\nu$-SRB-like measures (generalizations of the notion of SRB measure, see the statement of the resuts for more details).

-Our first result shows that, in our context, the $\nu$-SRB-like measures are particularly interesting because can be seen as measures that naturally arise as accumulation points of $\nu_n$-SRB measures.
+Our first result shows that, in our context, the $\nu$-SRB-like measures can be seen as measures that naturally arise as accumulation points of $\nu_n$-SRB measures.
 In addition, for topologically exact distance expanding maps, the limit measure is a $\nu$-SRB-like probability measure with full generalized basin.

 Moreover, we show that if $T:X\rightarrow X$ is an open distance expanding topologically transitive map in a compact metric space $X$ and $\phi:X\rightarrow\RR$ is continuous, then for each (necessarily existing) conformal measure $\nu_{\phi}$ all the (necessarily existing) $\nu_{\phi}$-SRB-like measures are equilibrium states for the potential $\phi$.